The Cornwall We Want

 Affordable homes

-by Cornishbird, over 4 years ago
+by Cornishbird, almost 6 years ago

 We desperately need good quality affordable homes especially for our young families.
 My daughter, her husband and 2 boys have lived in a mobile home for the last 10 years, both hard working with the hope of saving to build their own little home but it's very hard going.
 My son, his wife and children live in rented property (the first house they had to move out of as the landlady wanted to sell) and the house they are in now charges too much for what it is.
 They also work hard but the wages down here do not correlate...
 Continue reading